nethopper2/infra-gitops/aws-xplane-tf-demo/README.md

 (e.g. *eks-aws* under modules and workspaces).

 The **modules** directory contains project scoped TF modules required to build the resource.
+For demo purposes this directory is considered existing TF a customer would bring.

 The **workspaces** directory contain project scoped TF workspaces required for a resource to be created and managed by Crossplane.
+These workspaces are used by Crossplane to instantiate infra in the corresponding modules directory.

 ## Projects